About Agiary Connect

 Dinsha was born in Houston and grew up in Atlanta before ending up in Boston for undergrad, followed by New Jersey during his PhD.
 He now works at Stanford Law School.
 In addition to working on the vision and strategy for Agiary Connect, Dinsha teaches Sunday School at ZANC and occasionally writes for FEZANA Journal.
 Dinsha has visited more than 65 consecrated holy fires in the world, including all 8 Atash Behrams in India and all 50 holy fires in Mumbai.
 He is also a huge Chicago Cubs' fan.
 He is married to Fareeza and has a son named Hormazd.
 His favorite prayer is the Yatha Ahu Vairyo.

-Jamsheed is from Mountain View, California, and is currently studying Computer Science at UC Berkeley.
-He heard about Agiary Connect in 2017, and after finding out that it was in desperate need of a developer, Jamsheed took up the task of re-building Agiary Connect from the ground up.
-In addition to taking classes at school, Jamsheed works on many coding projects, such as Agiary Connect, in his free time.
-He is an avid hackathon attendee and organizer, and has taken on engineering roles at places like Stanford and Apple throughout the last few years.
-His favorite prayer is Tan-Da-Rosti.
+Jamsheed is from Mountain View, California, and studied Computer Science at UC Berkeley.
+He heard about Agiary Connect in 2017, and after finding out that the team was in desperate need of a developer, Jamsheed took up the task of re-building Agiary Connect from the ground up.
+In addition to working as a software engineer professionally, Jamsheed works on many hobby projects, such as Agiary Connect, in his free time.
+He is an avid hackathon attendee and organizer, and has taken on engineering roles at places like Stanford and Apple throughout his career.
+His favorite prayer is Tan-Dorosti.